MAPSuio/spring-challenge17/sweet_shredder/README.md

 bored.
 You have therefore spent your last two weeks creating a beautiful ASCII piece of art inspired by your sweetest client.

 Sally-Anne is your enemy.
-One day, she took your beautiful art and shredded it to pieces.
+The other day, she took your beautiful art and shredded it to strips.
 You were devestated.
-Then she picked up the pieces and shedded them again!
+Then she picked up the strips, rotated them 90 degrees and shedded them into scraps (small rectangles).
+How awful!

 Luckily though, you have managed to collect the scraps in the correct order from left to right, top to bottom.
 Each strip consists of 5